ajakaja/ajakaja.github.io/_notes/xml.md

 So I wonder: what could we do with a programming language that lets you embed syntax from other languages within it?
 Well.. we already have one (HTML), but it only supports a few other languages.
 Which is almost amusing, because XML, which it's some kind of subtype of, in principle supports _arbitrary_ sub-languages -- as long as they're constrained to writing in an XML-like syntax.

 (See, XML is like a meta language for writing languages.
 It's just a...shitty one.
-String types and no debuggin?
+String types and no debugging?
 Why would anyone... ever... want that?)

 HTML is also XML-based and also seems like a terrible way to write code (hence why half of JS frameworks extend it with `data-` tags or JSX-type templating).
 Whenever you actually want to do anything programmatic with it you delegate to another language -- but you leave the XML world, even though XML can in principle express everything you want!